moriHe/scheduler-web/README.md

 - `pro`
 - `kitashiftplan`
 - `utils`
-- Testdaten
+- Test data

-Die statische Architektur macht das Projekt zu einem Beispiel für eine Anwendung, deren Fachlogik vollständig im Browser umgesetzt wird.
+The static architecture makes this project an example of an application where the domain logic is implemented entirely in the browser.

-## Build und Deployment
+## Build and Deployment

-Parcel übernimmt Development Server und Bundling.
+Parcel provides the development server and application bundling.

-Der Produktions-Build schreibt die Anwendung in den `docs`-Ordner und verwendet einen passenden Public Path für das Hosting.
+The production build writes the application into the `docs` directory and uses an appropriate public path for hosting.

-Im Build-Prozess wird JavaScript zusätzlich für die erzeugten Unterverzeichnisse verarbeitet bzw. obfuskiert.
+During the build process, JavaScript is additionally processed or obfuscated for generated subdirectories.

-## Tests und Qualität
+## Testing and Quality

-Das Repository besitzt:
+The repository contains:

-- einen eigenen `cypress`-Bereich
+- A dedicated `cypress` area
-- eine Cypress-Konfiguration
+- Cypress configuration
-- ESLint-Konfiguration
+- ESLint configuration

-Damit enthält das Projekt sowohl End-to-End-Testinfrastruktur als auch statische Codequalitätswerkzeuge.
+The project therefore includes both end-to-end testing infrastructure and static code-quality tooling.

-## Technisch interessante Aspekte
+## Technically Interesting Aspects

-### Fachlogik ohne Backend
+### Business Logic Without a Backend

-Die Planungslogik wird vollständig im Client modelliert.
+The scheduling logic is modeled entirely on the client side.

-Dazu gehören:
+This includes:

-- Personen
+- People
-- Schichten
+- Shifts
-- Verfügbarkeiten
+- Availability
-- Konflikte
+- Conflicts

-### Validierung von Verfügbarkeiten
+### Availability Validation

-Ein wichtiger fachlicher Aspekt ist das Erkennen einer Konfliktsituation:
+An important domain requirement is detecting conflicts.

-Eine Person soll einer Schicht zugewiesen werden, obwohl sie diese Zeit als nicht verfügbar markiert hat.
+For example, the application must detect when a person is assigned to a shift even though that person has marked the corresponding time as unavailable.

-### Unterschiedliche Planungsmodi
+### Different Scheduling Modes

-Die Anwendung unterstützt unterschiedliche Regeln für normale und erweiterte Schichtpläne.
+The application supports different rules for standard and advanced shift plans.

-Dadurch muss die UI mit variabler Anzahl von Schichten und Teilnehmern umgehen können.
+The UI therefore needs to support a variable number of shifts and participants.

-## Demonstrierte Kenntnisse
+## Demonstrated Skills

-- JavaScript-basierte Frontend-Entwicklung
+- JavaScript-based frontend development
-- clientseitige Geschäftslogik
+- Client-side business logic
-- UI- und Zustandsmodellierung
+- UI and state modeling
-- Validierung und Konflikterkennung
+- Validation and conflict detection
-- Parcel und Frontend-Build-Prozesse
+- Parcel and frontend build processes
-- Cypress / End-to-End-Tests
+- Cypress / end-to-end testing
 - ESLint
-- statisches Web-Deployment
+- Static web deployment
-- Internationalisierung / Lokalisierungsstruktur
+- Internationalization / localization structure

-## Einordnung
+## Project Classification

-Scheduler Web ist ein gutes Beispiel für pragmatische Frontend-Entwicklung ohne unnötiges Backend.
+Scheduler Web is a good example of pragmatic frontend development without an unnecessary backend.

-Das Projekt zeigt, dass Architektur an die Problemgröße angepasst wurde: Die Anwendung benötigt keine Serverkomponente, um ihren Kernzweck zu erfüllen.
+The project demonstrates that architecture was adapted to the size and requirements of the problem: the application does not require a server component to fulfill its core purpose.

-## Gute Retrieval-Fragen
+## Useful Retrieval Questions

-- Welche Erfahrung gibt es mit Frontend-Entwicklung?
+- What frontend development experience does the developer have?
-- Wurde schon eine Anwendung ohne Backend gebaut?
+- Has the developer built an application without a backend?
-- Gibt es Erfahrung mit Cypress?
+- Does the developer have experience with Cypress?
-- Wie wurde Konflikterkennung oder Validierung umgesetzt?
+- How was conflict detection or validation implemented?
-- Welche Projekte enthalten Planungs- oder Scheduling-Logik?
+- Which projects contain planning or scheduling logic?
-- Gibt es Erfahrung mit Parcel und statischem Deployment?
+- Does the developer have experience with Parcel and static deployment?

-## Quelle
+## Source

 GitHub Repository: moriHe/scheduler-web